Home > Techniques > Basic Sewing > Stitching + Cutting Corners Correctly

 NOTE: If you do accidentally clip into your seam, don’t just leave it!
 There will be a hole at the corner and the weakened seam could continue to open up.
 Take the time to re-stitch the seam!
 This means you will not have much, if any, seam allowance to work with, so you’ll need to sew carefully.
 Stay as close to where you clipped as possible without comprising the shape of your overall project.

 - After you trim off the point, trim along each side at an angle from the point.
-This will ensure a sharp corner.
+This will help ensure a sharp corner.

 - Turn the piece right side out to see how your point looks.
 Not so good?
 That’s because you need to gently push out the corner with a point tool.
 There are a number of different ones you can use, we’ve pictured an “official” point turner in our photo, but you can also use a simple chopstick or a long, blunt-end knitting needle.

 - If you were a little shy about your clipping, you’ll feel the extra fabric bunched up in the corner; it kind of feels like a little knot.
-That means you need to go back in and trim a little more.
+That means you need to go back in and trim a little bit more.

 - Press your project from the right side and admire your sharp little corner.

-Sewing an INWARD right angle corner
+Sewing and trimming an INWARD right angle corner

 - Mark your corner points in the same manner as above.